 STEM Labs are set up to schools, teachers and students and supported in STEM education.
-The trainings carried out in STEM LAB to date are as follows: 1)Turkey's first STEM Teacher Certification Program (edited 25 times in 40 hours and about 500 teachers participated in the program); 2) K12 students are provided with STEM, maker, robotics and programming training; 3) STEM, maker, robotics and programming trainings are provided for gifted / talented students; 4) STEM, maker, robotics, programming trainings are provided for the schools and their teachers, where consultancy services are provided.
+The trainings carried out in STEM LAB to date are as follows: 1)Turkey's first STEM Teacher Certification Program (edited 25 times in 40 hours and about 500 teachers participated in the program); 2) K12 students are provided with STEM, maker, robotics and programming training; 3) STEM, maker, robotics and programming trainings are provided for the schools and their teachers, where consultancy services are provided.
 (More than 1000 teachers have been given STEM education in STEM Lab and schools); 5) STEM teaching course, design, maker, robotics and programming trainings are provided for undergraduate students of Faculty of Education; 6) STEM Education project for Industry 4.0 in Vocational Technical High Schools accepted by TÜSİAD was carried out; 7) World STEM Festival project supported by TÜBİTAK was realized; 8) World STEM Education Conference, organized by IAU.